Living High in ’27

 The cover of the “official” issue (left) for November 6, 1926, was illustrated by William Troy, the parody issue by Rea Irvin.

-The parody issue’s cover featured a silhouette of Ross (drawn by Rea Irvin, as “Penaninsky”) in the pose of dandy Eustace Tilley, looking at spider bearing a strong resemblance to Alexander Woollcott, critic and commentator for The New Yorker who first met Ross overseas when the two worked on the fledgling Stars and Stripes newspaper.
+The parody issue’s cover featured a silhouette of Ross (drawn by Rea Irvin, as “Penaninsky”) in the pose of dandy Eustace Tilley, looking at a spider bearing a strong resemblance to Alexander Woollcott, critic and commentator for The New Yorker who first met Ross overseas when the two worked on the fledgling Stars and Stripes newspaper.

 Screen Shot 2016-04-07 at 3.16.19 PM

-OLD PALS…Alexander Woollcott and Harold Ross (Britannica; Jane Grant Collection, University of Oregon)
+OLD PALS…Alexander Woollcott and Harold Ross.
+(Britannica; Jane Grant Collection, University of Oregon)

 Ralph Barton’s contribution to the parody issue…